SamuelFoc/Flat-Manager-API/README.md

             npm run dev

-    The main difference between these two types of running the API is, that if you are working on API (so you are running it in DEV mode) and something went wrong in code, you don't have to restart it manually after the bug correction, you just press **CTRL + S** and it will restart the API automaticly.
+    Among these two types of running the API, the main difference is that when you are working on it (in DEV mode), if something goes wrong in the code, you don't have to restart it manually after the bug correction, you just have to press **CTRL + S** and it will restart it for you.

     ## How to use environment file

     ### Access & Refresh token secrets

-    Access token and Refresh token secrets should be random strings that are used to create new tokens and still guarantee the security of mentioned tokens.
-If you want to generate really strong secret you can use the following commands to generate random strings using Node.
+    In order to create new tokens while still ensuring the security of previous tokens, the Access token and Refresh token secrets should be random strings.
+If you want to generate a really strong secret you can use the following commands to generate random strings using Node.

             > node